vlang/adventofcode/README.md

 It will produce the necessary `.out` files for new solutions, and you can commit them so that the CI will check that there are no regressions.

+# Leaderboard

+Feel free to join the vlang leaderboard: `1303110-4f92d16a`.